Hurricane Iris (1995): Meteorological history

 On August 28, Iris moved away from the Lesser Antilles, and at 1800 UTC re-attained hurricane status as it began a steady motion to the north-northwest.
 By that time, there was uncertainty in its future track due to the possible interactions among Iris, Humberto to the northeast, Tropical Storm Karen to the southeast, and the remnants of Tropical Storm Jerry to the west.
 In addition, after Tropical Storm Luis formed on August 27, there were four active tropical cyclones in the Atlantic.
 A few days later, there were three simultaneous hurricanes, which is a rare event, when Luis attained hurricane status.
 On August 30, Iris turned to the northeast while it began interacting directly with Tropical Storm Karen.
 Over the next few days, the smaller tropical storm moved around the larger circulation of Iris, potentially causing the hurricane to move erratically.
-Iris' intensity did not change significantly during that time, and it maintained strong outflow but a weak eyewall.
+Iris's intensity did not change significantly during that time, and it maintained strong outflow but a weak eyewall.
 An eastward-moving trough bypassed the storm to the north, causing the motion to become nearly stationary.
 A building ridge to the northeast caused Iris to turn to a northwest drift on September 1.
 By that time, the eye had become distinct and well-organized, and at 0600 UTC that day, Iris attained peak winds of 110 mph to the southeast of Bermuda.

 After reaching peak intensity, the hurricane began weakening due to increasing shear and cooler waters.
 An approaching trough turned Iris to the north, and early on September 3, the hurricane passed about 350 mi east of Bermuda.
 That day, Iris absorbed the dissipating Tropical Depression Karen.
 It accelerated to the northeast as it lost tropical characteristics, and after weakening to a tropical storm, Iris transitioned into an extratropical cyclone on September 4 to the southeast of Newfoundland.
 The remnants of Iris turned to the east, moving in tandem with an extratropical storm to its north.
 On September 5, the barometric pressure dropped by more than 24 mb, which qualified as being classified as a meteorological bomb.
 The next day, the winds strengthened to hurricane-status, and the storm maintained a track to the east due to a ridge weakening to the north.
 The pressure reached a minimum of 957 mbar early on September 7, lower than when Iris was tropical.
 That day, the storm weakened as it entered the English Channel, and the extratropical remnants continued across western Europe.